jonasdieker/wg-gesucht-bot/README.md

 ### 3 Setup config file

-Rename `config_template.yaml` to `config.yaml`, enter your email and password for wg-gesucht.de and your token for OpenAI.
+Rename `config_template.yaml` to `config.yaml`, enter your email and password for wg-gesucht.de and your token for OpenAI (optional).

 ```yaml
 messages: